Phenetic versus Cladistic perceptions on the

 classification of Birds

-Given the phylogeny at top left, a traditional phenetic classification scheme (above, middle) emphasizes the perceived dissimilarity of birds from scaly tetrapods like lizards and crocodiles, whereas a cladistic scheme (above, right) will emphasize the more recent common ancestry of birds with crocodiles.
+Given the phylogeny at top left, a traditional phenetic classification scheme (above, middle) emphasizes the perceived dissimilarity of birds from scaly tetrapods like lizards and crocodiles.
+A cladistic scheme (above, right) emphasizes the more recent common ancestry of birds with crocodiles.

 Modern phylogenetic